Skip to Main Content

 Embargo Questions

 An embargo is a way to prevent your thesis or dissertation from being downloadable for up to two years.
 The record for your thesis or dissertation would be publicly viewable, but the file would not become readable/downloadable until the embargo expires.
+Note that embargoes are only applicable for MA, MS, and PhD submissions, as MFA submissions have very restricted access controls anyway.

 Requests for embargoes of greater than two years are subject to the Office of the Associate Vice President for Graduate Education.
 Please use this form to make a request.